5 Best Pellet Gun for Squirrels + Buyers Guide

 With pellet guns, not all specs are made equal.
 Here’s what to look for when you’re looking to buy an air rifle for squirrel shooting:

-• Shooting mechanism – The shooting mechanism of your gun can determine its accuracy, noise, recoil and ease of use.
-I prefer PCP guns for hunting squirrels because they’re very accurate, but they can be expensive.
+- Shooting mechanism – The shooting mechanism of your gun can determine its accuracy, noise, recoil and ease of use.
+I prefer PCP guns to shoot squirrels because they’re very accurate, but they can be expensive.
 Spring piston guns are more affordable and they’re easy to use, which is good if you want a more budget-friendly alternative.
 Gas piston guns also work well, especially if you’re looking for something that’s quiet and has less recoil.

-• Weight – Squirrels are fast moving targets and you want to move your gun easily, so make sure your gun is lightweight and has a balanced weight distribution.
-This’ll help give you a strong grip and a steady aim.
+- Weight – Squirrels are fast-moving targets and you want to move your gun easily, so make sure your gun is lightweight and has a balanced weight distribution.
+This will help give you a strong grip and a steady aim.

 Having the right air rifle is just one part of becoming a good squirrel hunter.
 Here are some tips to follow when you are out hunting squirrels.